-Today we are going to discuss about some Yoga practices which can improve the health of your eyes.
+Today we are going to discuss some Yoga practices which can improve the health of your eyes.
 These yoga asanas includes Halasana, Balasana, Padahasthasana, Shirsasana etc.

 Use Yoga as a Therapy